ewenme/site/content/posts/2022-09-30-diy-dj-stream/index.md

 ---
-title: 'homemade radio, a field guide'
+title: 'homemade radio: a field guide'
 description: 'how to do all the boring bits behind a DIY online radio show.'
 date: 2022-09-30
 draft: false